Cameron Tucker (soccer)

-Cameron Tucker (born July 15, 1999) is an American professional soccer who plays as a forward for USL Super League club Spokane Zephyr FC.
+Cameron Elaine Tucker (born July 15, 1999) is an American professional soccer who most recently played as a forward for USL Super League club Spokane Zephyr FC.
 She played college soccer for the BYU Cougars.
+She previously played in the National Women's Soccer League (NWSL) for NJ/NY Gotham FC, the Houston Dash, and the Utah Royals.

 Early life

 Tucker is a native of Highland, Utah, and was born to Bruce and Jennifer Tucker.
 She attended Lone Peak High School.

 BYU Cougars

 Tucker attended BYU and was a forward on the BYU Cougars women's soccer team.
 She totaled 43 goals and 31 assists during her collegiate career and was a critical part of the BYU offense en route to their first College Cup appearance in 2021.

 In 2021, she had her most productive season for BYU tallying 16 goals and 10 assists earning an NCAA All-American honors as well as multiple conference and team honors.
 Her highlight of the season was her game-winning goal against the first-ranked University of Virginia in the 2021 NCAA tournament, securing the Cougars a place in the Elite Eight.